Presidency of George H. W. Bush

 George H. W. Bush's tenure as the 41st president of the United States began with his inauguration on January 20, 1989, and ended on January 20, 1993.
-Bush, a Republican from Texas and the incumbent vice president for two terms under President Ronald Reagan, took office following his landslide victory over Democratic nominee Michael Dukakis in the 1988 presidential election.
-His presidency ended following his defeat in the 1992 presidential election to Democrat Bill Clinton, after one term in office.
+Bush, a Republican from Texas and the incumbent vice president for two terms under President Ronald Reagan, took office after defeating the Democratic nominee Michael Dukakis in the 1988 presidential election.
+His presidency ended following his re-election defeat to the Democratic nominee Bill Clinton in the 1992 presidential election.
 Bush was the father of the 43rd president, George W. Bush.

-International affairs drove the Bush presidency, which navigated the end of the Cold War and a new era of U.S.–Soviet relations.
-After the fall of the Berlin Wall, Bush successfully pushed for the reunification of Germany in close cooperation with West German Chancellor Helmut Kohl, overcoming the reluctance of Gorbachev.
+International affairs dominated the Bush presidency, which navigated the end of the Cold War and a new era of U.S.–Soviet relations.
+After the fall of the Berlin Wall, Bush successfully pushed for the reunification of Germany in close cooperation with West German chancellor Helmut Kohl, overcoming the reluctance of Soviet leader Mikhail Gorbachev.
 He also led an international coalition of countries which invaded and defeated Iraq after it invaded Kuwait in the Gulf War.
 On a smaller scale he directed a military invasion to overthrow a dictator in Panama.
 Bush signed the North American Free Trade Agreement, which created a trilateral trade bloc consisting of the United States, Canada, and Mexico.

 In domestic affairs, Bush faced a large federal budget deficit.
-Despite insisting he was pledged to not raise taxes, Bush agreed to a budget with the Democratic-controlled Congress that raised taxes and cut spending.
+Despite pledging he would not raise taxes, Bush agreed to a budget with the Democratic-controlled Congress that raised taxes and cut spending.
+He received bipartisan criticism for the perceived "flip-flop" on the issue of taxation during his 1992 campaign.
+Bush nominated David Souter and Clarence Thomas to the Supreme Court in 1990 and 1993, respectively.
+During his tenure, he signed into law the Financial Institutions Reform, Recovery, and Enforcement Act of 1989, the Oil Pollution Act of 1990, the Americans with Disabilities Act of 1990, and the Civil Rights Act of 1991.

 In the aftermath of allied victory in the Gulf War, Bush was widely considered likely to win re-election, but Clinton defeated Bush with Ross Perot, the third-party candidate, taking a large chunk of the electorate.
 Despite his defeat, Bush left office with a 56 percent job approval rating, and he remained popular with the public until his death in 2018.
-In polls of historians and political scientists, George H.W.
-Bush is generally ranked as an above-average president.
+In polls of historians and political scientists, Bush is generally ranked as an average to above-average president.